 How to Control Fleas Around Your Home and Yard

 Ticks usually like to hang out in damp areas and in tall grass and weeds.
 It is important to keep your lawn mowed and to walk your cat or dog on a path, out of the tall grass.

 Stacked woodpiles of leaves and mounds of rocks are the ideal breeding ground for fleas.
 The more clutter, the more places fleas can take refuge.

-Use Natural Methods
+Try Natural Flea Control Methods

-Fleas and Ticks are repulsed by the smell of Cedar Chips.
+Fleas and ticks are repulsed by the smell of Cedar Chips.
 Sprinkle them in shady areas, under your porch and outdoor furniture.
 You can even move over them and the powder still works to repel fleas.

 Groom Your Pet Regularly

 Grooming your pet on a regular basis helps keep them clean and allows you to look for any signs of fleas or ticks.
 Plus, it’s a great bonding time for you and your pet.